twidi/streamdeckfs/README.md

 You can have many `-c OPTION VALUE` parts to set many configuration options.

 This command returns the new full path of event.
+Use `--dry-run` to get this path without effectively doing the changes (can also be used to validate the arguments).

 Example, to move the `ON_PRESS` event from the key `4,8` in the page 20 to the key `1,1` in the page 30,: